xlwings/xlwings-server/docs/tunneling.md

 you will need to expose your development server via a tunneling solution.
 This is because Office Scripts and Google Apps Script can only connect to servers on the Internet, but not directly to your local computer.

-Tunneling isn't necessary if you use an online development environment such as [](github_codespaces.md).
+Note that tunneling is never required if you use an online development environment such as [](github_codespaces.md).

 ```{note}
 It's important to trust the tunneling provider, as you are granting them access to route traffic to and from your local machine.
 Always ensure you are using a reputable provider to maintain the security of your development environment and check with your IT security department for allowed providers.